parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 `DATASET_SIZE` in GBs, scales the size of the dataset to the given number.
 By default, the dataset container generates a collection of 10 videos for each of 240p, 360p, 480p, and 720p resolutions, having around 3.5 GB size altogether.

 `SESSION_COUNT` denotes the number of sessions to stream the video files.
-For every resolution, the dataset container generates a list of sessions (named `session lists`) to guide the client how to stress the server.
+For every resolution, the dataset container generates a list of sessions (named `session lists`) to guide the client on how to stress the server.
 By default, the value is five.

 In `videoperf`'s context, a `session` is a sequence of HTTP/HTTPS requests to fetch a specific video chunk.
 As a reference, you can find a sample session below: